Lost ID Card Number

 Much like state ID cards, the state you live in also issues your vehicle registration or title, not a federal government agency.
 This is all managed and issued by the local state DMV office.
 Therefore, some states may include your driver’s license number on the registration, although some will not.
 It’s worth giving a call to a DMV office to see if it’s on their database.

-Since you’re usually required to keep a copy of the registration in the car, you’re likely to have them in there and it’s easy to find.
+Since you’re usually required to keep a copy of the registration in the car, you’re likely to have it in there, and it’s easy to find.
 Check your registration and see if it contains your state ID number.
 Additionally, depending on the specific state vehicle registration, it might contain other personal details, too.
 This might include your driver’s license and more.

 If you still use personal checks and they get canceled, the bank will send the canceled check via mail.
-Retailers often write down your ID number before accepting it, so, you may be able to find them there.
+Retailers often write down your ID number before accepting it, so you may be able to find it there.
 You can also check your email if you don’t keep the physical check.
 Banks will often send a digital copy to your registered email account.

 Since auto insurance is obligatory, there’s a chance you’ll be able to find your ID number by checking with them.
 You’re unlikely to find them in the policy since it’s not required, but the insurance company should have records of your driver’s license number.
 If you have your policy number, you can ask them to inform you of your ID number in their records.